naviester/ned-assignment/README.md

 Cloud Assignment to create API to find and append copyright symbol to company names

+## Pre-defined conpany names to be considered while implementing the service:
+- Google
+- Amazon
+- Oracle
+- Deloitte
+- Microsoft

 ## Swagger UI and API Documentation is available at:

 https://app.swaggerhub.com/apis/DAssignment/appendCopyrightSymbol/1.0.0